Quantum surface effects on quantum emitters coupled to surface plasmon polariton: Dissipation suppression induced by QSEs

-Choosing the dipole moments of the QEs being identical and normal to the interface, i.e., $\pmb{\mu}_{i}=\mu \mathbf{e}_{z}$, only $G_{zz}(\mathbf{r}_{i},\mathbf{r}_{j},\omega )$ contributes to the dynamics.
-Solving the Maxwell-Helmholtz equation under the boundary condition modified by the QSEs, we obtain \cite{SupplementalMaterial}
+Choosing the dipole moments of the QEs being identical and normal to the interface, i.e., $\pmb{\mu}_{i}=\mu \mathbf{e}_{z}$, only the component $G_{zz}(\mathbf{r}_{i},\mathbf{r}_{j},\omega )$ contributes to the dynamics.
+Solving the Maxwell-Helmholtz equation under the boundary conditions modified by the QSEs, see Appendix \ref{Appen-Green}, we obtain